suk-3/NodeJs-Express/README.md

 ### Understanding the Code Structure

 1. The main application code is in the `index.js` file.
-This file sets up the Express.js server, defines routes, sets up middleware, and handles requests and responses.
+This file sets up the Express server, defines routes, sets up middleware, and handles requests and responses.

 2. Route definitions are kept in the `routes` folder.
 For each function, create a separate folder.
 For example, for a health check route, create a folder named `health` with the following structure:
     ```